u3shit/libshit/COMPILE.md

 Requirements:

-* Recent gcc or clang (gcc-7, clang-4 or later, unless I forget to update this document)
+* Compiler: gcc-8 or clang-7 (might work with gcc-7/clang-6 but it's untested)
 * Python 3+ (for the compile script)
-* (optional) boost, lua 5.3
+* boost-1.69 (see notes below)
+* Optional: lua-5.3

-A note on boost: if you're using a system/your own compiled boost, make sure it's compiled with the c++11/14/17 (they should be compatible) ABI.
-It should be the case if you use gcc-6 or later, but needs manual flag otherwise.
-See the section below.
+A note on boost: if you're using a system/your own compiled boost, make sure it's compiled with the c++17 ABI.
+It might work in c++11/14 mode as boost doesn't really use noexcept, but it's better to be safe than sorry.
+If you don't want to deal with this problem, just use the `get_boost.sh` to download a recent boost tarball and let the build system handle it.

 Compiling
 ---------